Disabilities Initiatives Committee

 According to Barbara Raimondo, Legislative Coordinator for the National Association of the Deaf, ASL is the 4th most commonly taught language on college campuses in the U.S. There are well in excess of 40 states whose bills, laws, or resolutions acknowledge ASL as a language, including Georgia’s own Senate Bill 170.
 In the state of Georgia, the Professional Standards Commission offers certification for teachers of American Sign Language, which is why it is so important for institutions of higher education in our state to accept ASL for foreign, second, or new language credit.

-Not all colleges within GSU require a foreign language and thus there may be some confusion among students regarding whether or not it meets a requirement in their college.
+Not all colleges within Georgia State require a foreign language and thus there may be some confusion among students regarding whether or not it meets a requirement in their college.
 Students should check with the advisors in their programs.

 IN THE WORKS